JeremyAnsel/xwa_hooks/xwa_hook_engine_sound/zip/readme.txt

 xwa_hook_engine_sound

-This hook enables setting engine sound for any craft.
+This hook enables setting engine sound and weapon sound behavior for any craft.

 *** Requirements ***